 Palm Springs, California is home to a large population of retirees and seniors.
 Crimes against Palm Springs seniors are treated with particular harshness under California law - and by the Riverside County District Attorney's office.

-Special provisions in California's criminal law are focused on physical, financial, and emotional harm done to seniors.
+Special provisions in California's criminal law are focused on the physical, financial, and emotional harm done to seniors.
 A Palm Springs elder abuse conviction comes with stiff penalties beyond those for similar offenses against younger adults.

 The reasons for this focus on crimes against seniors were specifically expressed by the state's lawmakers in California's primary elder abuse law, Penal Code Section 368: